Skip to content

 • GET /users/{userID}

-Similarly, if you use Cameron’s credentials and sign in to obtain an access token, you'll observe that you can invoke all four resources because it would contain all the required permission(scopes).
+Similarly, if you use Cameron's credentials, you can access all four resources because the token includes all required permissions.

 Now you have gained hands-on experience in implementing role-based access control with Choreo and Asgardeo.